bitfield/script/README.md

 | `./src/filters`    | `./src`          |
 | `C:/Program Files` | `C:`             |

-## EachLine
+## EachLine and EachLineConc

-`EachLine()` lets you create custom filters.
+`EachLine()` and `EachLineConc()` let you create custom filters.
 You provide a function, and it will be called once for each line of input.
 If you want to produce output, your function can write to a supplied `strings.Builder`.
-The return value from EachLine is a pipe containing your output.
+The return value is a pipe containing your output. `EachLine()` runs the function line by line, whereas `EachLineConc()` runs on the lines concurrently.
+Both methods output in the order corresponding to their input.

 ```go
 p := script.File("test.txt")